Phyo1799/cmd-prompts/learn-git.md

 - `git reset [file]`: Unstage the specified file (reset it from the staging area).
 - `git checkout -- [file]`: Discard changes in the working directory for a specific file.
+- `git restore [file]`: Restore the specified file from the latest commit.
 - `git revert [commit]`: Create a new commit that undoes the changes made in a specified commit.

+## Managing Files

+- `git rm [file]`: Remove the specified file from the working directory and stage the deletion for commit.
+- `git rm --cached [file]`: Remove the specified file from the staging area but leave it in the working directory.
+- `git mv [old-filename] [new-filename]`: Rename or move a file and stage the change.

 ## Managing Remotes

 - `git remote -v`: List all remote repositories and their URLs.
 - `git remote add [name] [url]`: Add a new remote repository with the specified name and URL.
+- `git remote remove [name]`: Remove the specified remote repository.
 - `git push [remote] [branch-name]`: Push commits to the specified branch of the remote repository.
 - `git pull [remote] [branch-name]`: Fetch and merge changes from the specified branch of the remote repository.